Lesson video

 Let's check your understanding.

-Can you tell me which jug contains the greatest volume of orange juice?
-Jug A or jug B?
-Take care to notice what is the same and different about the jugs.
+Can you tell me which jug contains the greatest volume of orange juice, jug A or jug B?

 And take care to have a think about the value of those unmarked intervals.

-Pause the video and when you are ready for the answers, press play.
+And when you are ready for the answers, press play.

-How did you get on?
 Did you work out that jug B contains the greatest volume of orange juice?
-Jug A had 150 millilitres, jug B 160 millilitres, and 150 millilitres is less than 160 millilitres.

 Well done if you've got that correct.

-Your turn to practise now.
+Your turn to practice now.

 Could you put some water in each?
-Doesn't matter how much.

-Part A can you predict which of your containers then has the smallest volume and which has the largest volume of water?
-For Part B, can you use a measuring jug and determine the volume of water in each container?
 And then part C, starting with the smallest volume, can you put your containers in order of the volume of water that they contain?
-And then for Part D, revisit your predictions.

-Were you correct?
-For question two, can you look at these jugs?
-Can you tell me the volume of liquid in each jug?
 Take care to notice that scale and work out the value of the unmarked intervals.

 For Part B, can you start with the jug containing the smallest volume of water and put the jugs in order of the volume of water that they contain.

 And for your third question, can you look at the kettle and the teacup?
-The jugs next to them show the volume of water that they were holding.

 Can you tell me how much more liquid was the kettle holding than the teacup?
-So you have three questions to have a go at.

-Pause the video, and when you have finished them, press play.
+Pause the video, And when you have finished them, press play.

-Shall we see how you got on?
-For the first question, you were asked to find three containers and put a little bit of water in each, and then predict which container had the smallest and greatest volume of water.
+For the first question, you were asked to find three containers, and put a little bit of water in each, and then predict which container had the smallest and greatest volume of water.

 Yours might have looked something like this.